- Product: Voyager

 - No report of the issue appears obvious in any system or application log.

 - These errors can occur if GDC needs to be restarted on the server.

 - These errors can also occur if the memory allotment for the jobd and gdcsvr processes is insufficient.

-Before going through the "Add Memory" procedure described below, kill any GDC processes that are running and then restart GDC as per the instructions found in the following article, and then retest GDC to see if the issue is resolved:
+IMPORTANT: Before going through the "Add Memory" procedure described below, kill any GDC processes that are running and then restart GDC as per the instructions found in the following article, and then retest GDC to see if the issue is resolved:

 How to find out whether Voyager Global Data Change (GDC) is running